THE TWELVE DAYS OF YULE

 While some Heathens may simply bookend Yule with Mother’s Night and Twelfth Night and not have specific observances in-between those days, there are some other Heathens who have taken things a step further.
 Pulling inspiration from the Nine Noble Virtues, and combining it with candle-lighting celebrations like Hanukkah or Kwanzaa, they have come up with a reason to light a candle every night during the Yuletide.

-An example of which lies below (there are a few variations out there, some focus on different Gods on different nights instead of the virtues):
+An example of which that some Asatruar follow (I do not) lies below (there are a few variations out there, some focus on different Gods on different nights instead of the virtues):

 - Mother’s Night